The Human Truth Foundation

 q=196.

 The UK's National Security Risk Assessment output classes the state of the UK public health as a Tier 1 national risk, the most potent of the three categories34.
 It's a well-known and high-profile issue; half of all science stories in the UK media are medical35 although many of the claims made are dubious35.The UK does relatively well in encouraging good health, compared to many other countries.
 The UK comes in the best 20 in its food aid and health contributions and WHO compliance36.
 It does better than average in terms of its fertility rate16, its average life expectancy14, its suicide rate37, its adolescent birth rate26 (but high for Europe) and in its immunizations take-up38.
-But, things could still be better.
-The UK does worse than average in terms of its smoking rate39 (yet still amongst the best in Europe) and in its alcohol consumption rate40.
-The number of overweight adults has increased by 14% over the last 40 years.
+The UK does not succeed in everything, however.
+The UK does worse than average in its smoking rate39 (yet still amongst the lowest in Europe) and in its alcohol consumption rate40.
+The prevalence of overweight adults has increased by 14% over the past 40 years.

 For tables, charts and commentary, see: